Wednesday, September 22, 2010

 2) Curated Guides and SuperGuides

-Curated guides, are curated anthologies and digests on a very specific topic or theme, created by bringing together and organizing in the best possible way, the most useful content already available on that topic.
+Curated guides are curated anthologies and digests on a very specific topic or theme, created by bringing together and organizing, in the best possible way, the most useful content already available on that topic.

 SEOMoz - SEO Factors - Most Important SEO Factors

-A curated guide to identify and understand the most relevant factors impacting SEO performance for a web site.
-The curation in this case is about gathering, editing and organizing the opinions and advices of a selected number of SEO experts on this specific matter.
+The curation, in this case, is about gathering, editing, and organizing the opinions and bits of advice of a selected number of SEO experts on this specific matter.

 RSSTop55 - Best RSS Directories and Search Engines